Human sex trafficking

 What we're doing

-In June 2018, Peel Regional Council endorsed a 3 year pilot for A Strategy to Address Human Sex Trafficking in Peel Region.
-In June 2022, Region Council endorsed the permanent program with an intended outcome to increase awareness and coordinated access to dedicated and dignified services to victims, survivors, and those at-risk of sex trafficking in Peel.
+In June 2018, Peel Region Council endorsed A Strategy to Address Human Sex Trafficking in Peel Region, which included a 3-year pilot of dedicated services.
+In June 2022, Peel Region Council endorsed the permanent program with an intended outcome to increase awareness and coordinated access to dedicated and dignified services to victims, survivors, and those at-risk of sex trafficking in Peel.

-Peel's strategy will address human sex trafficking through:
+Peel's strategy aims to address human sex trafficking through:

 - Prevention